Skip to contents

 Code development

-To make changes to the Rgemini codebase/documentation, please follow these steps:
+To make changes to the Rgemini codebase/documentation, please follow these steps and guidelines:

 1. Create a new issue or assign yourself to an existing issue you want to work on.